lamesjinden/bardigan-cay/bedrock/WorkspaceExample.md

 In addition to the default SCI execution environment, the following functions are available to be called by workspace code:

 * `js/*` - exposes the global javascript object to the execution environment
-* `util/prn` - exposes cljs.core/prn to the execution environment
+* `prn` - exposes cljs.core/prn to the execution environment
-* `util/println` - exposes cljs.core/println to the execution environment
+* `println` - exposes cljs.core/println to the execution environment
 * `util/parse-boolean` - exposes cljs.core/parse-boolean to the execution environment
 * `util/parse-double` - exposes cljs.core/parse-double to the execution environment
 * `util/parse-long` - exposes cljs.core/parse-long to the execution environment